 Mouse keeps right clicking problem also could be due to your outdated or corrupted mouse driver.
 If adjusting double-click speed didn’t help you fix the error, please follow the guide here to reinstall your mouse driver to solve it.

-On your keyboard, press Windows key + R key together to open a Run box.
+- On your keyboard, press the Windows logo key + R key together to invoke the Run box.

 If you’re not confident playing around with drivers manually, you can do it automatically with Driver Easy.
 It will automatically recognize your system and find the correct drivers for it.
 You don’t need to know exactly what system your computer is running, you don’t need to risk downloading and installing the wrong driver, and you don’t need to worry about making a mistake when installing.